ModanwalPriti06/MongoDB-NOTES/README.md

   db.teachers.getIndexes();  //all index return
 ```
 2. Compound Indexes
+- A multi-key index is an index that can be created on an array field
 ```
   db.teachers.createIndex({age: 1, gender: 1});  //ascending order and order matter
   db.teachers.dropIndex({age});  //delete Indexing